SUSE/Portus/README.md

 - Docker Distribution `2.3` supports both Manifest versions, but some changes had to be made in order to offer backwards compatibility.
 This is not supported neither for Portus `2.0.0` nor `2.0.1`.
+- CoreOS Clair has been supported as a security scanner since `2.3.0`.

 # Contributing